 The Sea Cargo Charter is consistent with the ambitions of the IMO, including its 2023 IMO GHG Strategy for GHG emissions from international shipping to drop to net-zero around 2050 compared to 2008 levels with indicative checkpoints in 2030 and 2040 on a well-to-wake basis.
-Furthermore, the emissions boundary includes the impact of CO_2 e emissions (having now expanded from only covering CO_2 emissions, to also including non- CO_2 GHG species such as methane (CH_4) and nitrous oxide (N_2O).8
+Furthermore, the emissions boundary now includes the impact of $CO_2$ emissions (having now expanded from only covering $CO_2$ emissions, to also including non- $CO_2$ GHG species such as methane (CH4) and nitrous oxide (N2O).

 It is recognised that some signatories may choose to go beyond their obligations set by the Sea Cargo Charter.
-They may choose to do this by assessing their chartering activities relative to the Paris Agreement's well-below 1.5°C objectives, which require a steeper decarbonisation trajectory.
+In doing so, they may choose to do this by assessing their chartering activities relative to the Paris Agreement's well-below 1.5°C objectives, which require a steeper decarbonisation trajectory.
 It is recommended that, where possible, these additional efforts rely on the assessment, accountability, enforcement, and transparency practices established by the Sea Cargo Charter to ensure that these further efforts are robust in their demonstration of industry leadership.